2024

 Community Meeting for We Here at Cantina la Martina, April 6, 2023.
 Photo by Steve Weinik.

-We Here offers an immersive artistic journey with workshops and public programs throughout the project.
-During Fall 2023, a series of community workshops in Kensington generated dozens of unique pattern designs, which Lugo has since incorporated into three monumental outdoor sculptures.
+We Here offered an immersive artistic journey with workshops and public programs throughout the project.
+During Fall 2023, a series of community workshops in Kensington generated dozens of unique pattern designs, which Lugo incorporated into three monumental outdoor sculptures.
 Each twelve-foot vessel, installed at sites across Kensington in summer 2024, stands as a testament to the neighborhood’s rich cultural tapestry and features a cutout entryway that allows visitors to step inside and see themselves in the artwork.
 Lugo’s unique blend of classical ceramics and urban culture invites the Kensington community to see art as a mirror of their collective creativity, identity and strength.

 In partnership with Kensington Corridor Trust, the Free Church of St. John and Taller Puertorriqueño, Lugo’s final vessel sculptures can now be viewed in person at Kensington & Allegheny, Helen & Elkhart and 5th & Huntingdon.